What Are the Different Paint Finishes?

 When you’re pursuing a painting project for your home, the possibilities can seem overwhelming.
 Between having to choose a color, finish, and method, the process can become drawn out and much more difficult than necessary.
-These advantages and disadvantages of different paint finishes will take some of the confusion out of the process and help you decide which one is the perfect fit for your project.
+Instead of stressing, read our guide on the different paint finishes and their advantages and disadvantages.
+It will take some of the confusion out of the process and help you decide which one is the perfect fit for your project.

 When it comes to paint, the sheen of a paint finish refers to the level of glossiness present, while the paint finish refers to how the paint appears after it’s applied and dried.
 It’s important to note that paints with a high percentage of gloss give a wall a shiny and smooth finish that will reflect light similarly to how a mirror would.
 Paints that have a low percentage of gloss, on the other hand, give a wall a more solid appearance that causes light to dissipate in a multitude of directions.
 Knowing this will be important as you go on to decide on the color of paint that’s right for you.